iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 The module's behavior when faults are detected is determined by the ``fault_latching`` parameter.
 If ``fault_latching`` is set to 1, then any high flags in ``fault_ever`` place the module into safe mode.
 In safe mode, the module is set to coast, and it will not spin or apply any control voltage.
 The module remains in safe mode until the user clears ``fault_ever``.
 When ``fault_latching`` is set to 0, the module remains in safe mode until all power safety parameters are back in their safe operating range, and ``fault_now`` returns to 0.
+When ``fault_latching`` is set to 0, the module can enter and exit safe mode at high frequency which may be damaging to the the motor or supply since it can cause large ripple currents.
+We recommend using ``fault_latching = 1`` whenever possible.

 Suppose the high limit of power safety's microcontroller temperature parameter is 115°C. If your module's microcontroller ever reaches 115°C, the module enters safe mode, and will not spin until it exits safe mode.
 If ``fault_latching`` is set to 0, then once the module's microcontroller temperature drops below 115°C,